 Assessment records are a permanent account of achievement of performance & all records relating to courses/programs conducted by NICS are maintained in accordance with the requirements of the Standards for RTOs 2015.
-All enrolment, learning and assessment records are maintained on NICS online learner management system, NICS Online.
-Employers, learners, and their trainer have continual access to the information contained in NICS Online pertaining directly to their enrolment and participation in training.
+All enrolment, learning and assessment records are maintained on MPA online student management system, MPA Online.
+Employers, students, and their trainer have continual access to the information contained in MPA Online pertaining directly to their enrolment and participation in training.